Site icon Concord Carpenter

 Converting A Living Room into an Office:

-In my situation my plan was to convert a living room into a place where the kids can do homework or I can work away from the noises and hustle and bustle of the main house hold.
+In my situation, my plan was to convert a living room into a place where the kids can do homework or I can work away from the noises and hustle and bustle of the main household.

-The pictures below show an old built in book case that I converted into something a bit more functional for the office.
+The pictures below show an old built in bookcase that I converted into something a bit more functional for the office.
 I determined that I needed a large file cabinet and a place to store office supplies, but did not want to clutter the room with a piece of furniture.

-So I added file drawers to the built-in and a power source in the shelf area for a printer, back up drive, pencil sharpener, MP3 player, etc.
+So I added file drawers to the built-in and a power source in the shelf area for a printer, backup drive, pencil sharpener, MP3 player, etc.

 The Process:

-First order of business was to remove the old doors – no longer needed.
+The first order of business was to remove the old doors – no longer needed.

 Adding Drawers and A Cabinet

 I split the lower bookcase section into two spaces.
-I installed a vertical divider partition on the right to support full extension accuride slides and create a space for a cabinet and hidden shelves.
+I installed a vertical divider partition on the right to support full extension Accuride slides and create a space for a cabinet and hidden shelves.
 These slides are rated for 100 lbs which should be plenty for a drawer full of paper files.

 Beefing up The Shelves: